 Disney+ prices do vary a lot by country.
 On paper, the cheapest markets in 2026 are Turkey and India, where the service (sold as Disney+ Hotstar in India) costs the equivalent of roughly $1 to $2 per month.
 Compared with the US ad tier near $11.99, that looks irresistible.

 The problem is everything that sits between you and that price.
 Disney applies regional pricing tied to your account country, and it actively challenges accounts that appear to switch regions.
 To sign up at the Turkish or Indian rate you need three things aligned at once: an IP in that country, a payment method issued there, and an account created for that region.
 A VPN handles only the first.
-Without a local card or a regional gift card, you simply cannot complete the purchase, and accounts that do slip through can be downgraded or suspended later.

 | Market | Indicative price (~/mo) | 2026 reality |